kxconrad/organizer/README.md

 - OOP on frontend & backend

 Application is Ajax-based so no need additional redirections.Organizer is not fully finished at this point.

+# how to run

+- create database "organizer" and import there .sql file from code/db/ folder
+- put repo code to your local HTTP server, f.e. apache localhost  and run "localhost/organizer"